 Cabernet Sauvignon – tannin

 Next up are tannins.
-Cabernet Sauvignon is a notoriously tannic wine, which leaves your mouth feeling dry when you swallow.
-It’s perennially popular in the wine-drinking world, because of its rich, spicy flavour and complementary pairing with red meat.
+Cabernet Sauvignon is a notoriously tannic wine which leaves your mouth feeling dry when you swallow.
+It’s perennially popular in the wine-drinking world because of its rich, spicy flavour and complementary pairing with red meat.
 If you like Cabernet Sauvignon, you’ll also enjoy Merlot, Chianti and Rioja, which have similar qualities.
 In our range, the 3 Fete Negre multi-vintage blend of Fetasca Neagra grapes is very tannic and ideal alongside red meat.

 Zinfandel – alcohol